munificent/craftinginterpreters/book/scanning-on-demand.md

 ## Challenges

-1. Many newer languages support [*string interpolation*][interp].
+1. Many newer languages support [**string interpolation**][interp].
 Inside a string literal, you have some sort of special delimiters -- most commonly `${` at the beginning and `}` at the end.
 Between those delimiters, any expression can appear.
 When the string literal is executed, the inner expression is evaluated, converted to a string, and then merged with the surrounding string literal.

-    For example, if Lox supported string interpolation, then this:
+    For example, if Lox supported string interpolation, then this...

     ```lox
     var drink = "Tea";